brotkrueml/typo3-feed-generator/Documentation/Introduction/Index.rst

 A PSR-15 middleware is used to determine the URL for a feed.
 The feed URL, the format and the optional site(s) are configured in the implementation class which provides the data via attributes.
-Have a look into the ref:`developer` chapter for examples how this is done.
+Have a look into the :ref:`developer` chapter for examples how this is done.

 For assembling the feeds the library `alexdebril/feed-io`_ does the hard work.